APPLY: Community Arts Partner Roster

 The Creative Advantage is a is a partnership between Seattle Office of Arts & Culture and Seattle Public Schools to increase student access to arts learning.

-The Community Arts Partner Roster consists of individual teaching artists and community arts and culture organizations approved to work in Seattle Public Schools through The Creative Advantage.
-Community Arts Partners collaborate with schools to provide:
+The Community Arts Partner Roster consists of individual teaching artists and community arts and culture organizations approved to work in Seattle Public Schools through The Creative Advantage, with funds provided by The Seattle Office of Arts & Culture.

 1. Student Art Residencies